 Ethnic minorities: key points

-- Scotland has a number of white ethnic minority groups, including those of English, Irish and Eastern European origins.
-However, this section focuses on the non-white minority groups, which formed 2.01% of the Scottish population in the 2001 Census.
-This total does not include gypsy travellers, refugees, asylum seekers or migrant workers.
+- Scotland has a number of White ethnic minority groups, including those of English, Irish and Eastern European origins.
+However, this section focuses on the non-White minority groups, which formed 7.1% of the Scottish population in the 2022 Census.
+This total does not include gypsy travellers or asylum seekers.

-- Minority ethnic groups are younger than the general population and many were born in Scotland.
+- Minority ethnic groups are younger than the general population.

 - There is a clear policy commitment in Scotland to address discrimination against minority ethnic groups and inequalities in health.

-- Minority ethnic groups in general have lower mortality than the general population, but may have specific health problems, such as heart disease and diabetes among South Asians.
+- Minority ethnic groups in general have similar or lower mortality than the general population, but may have specific health problems, such as heart disease and diabetes among South Asians.

 Section updates:

-- The next major update is due to be carried out by March 2013.
+- The next major review / update is due to be carried out by end September 2026.